Pfizer’s COVID-19 pill has some serious medication interactions

 Working with your care team

-Our specially trained pharmacists are here for you 24/7 to answer all your questions, and they can work with your doctor to decide if Paxlovid, or any new medication, is right for you.
+If your prescription plan include Express Scripts® Pharmacy, our specially trained pharmacists are here for you 24/7 to answer all your questions.
+They can work with your doctor to decide if Paxlovid, or any new medication, is right for you.